blodeAC/scripts/looter/README.md

 https://gitlab.com/utilitybelt/utilitybelt.scripting/-/releases

-Middle click to disable a rule; right click to rename
+Middle click to disable a rule; right click to rename; + to copy and hold Ctrl and click X to delete